five things: pokhara lakeside, nepal

 2. visit pokhara disneyworld

 This is right on the lakefront.
 The ride we went on was the ferris wheel.
 You could see all of the inner workings and it spun so fast that the birdcages people sit in flew out horizontal with the ground.
 There were no doors on the little cages.
 It was fantastic.
 There are also bumper cars etc. I think the park is becoming permanent.
-If you want to do something fun/terrifying whilst in Pokhara lakeside, I can highly recommend.
+If you want to do something fun and terrifying whilst in Pokhara lakeside, I can highly recommend this cheap thrill!
+I think we each paid $1.50 nzd.

 3. experience the street food

+A backpackers budget staple.
 There is a huge variety of food and sweets to hunt out.
 I especially enjoyed the use of bicycles as a barbecues along the lakes edge.
+Expect to pay between 20c to 75c for a snack, and around $3 to $4 for a meal in a cafe.

 4. row your own boat